gryAI/CarValuePro/README.md

 ### Deploy the Pipeline in Render
 - Dockerize the pipeline <br>
-> Refer to this [wiki page](https://github.com/gryAI/CarValuePro/wiki/Docker-Run) for more details

 - Deploy the pipeline as a Background Worker in Render
-> Refer to this [wiki page](https://github.com/gryAI/CarValuePro/wiki/3.-Deploy-as-a-CRON-Job-in-Render) for more details

 ### Project Structure

 ```plaintext